How a chance encounter led me to a long-forgotten star.

 I’ve recently realized I’ll never have the chance to write books about all the women whose stories captivate me, but there are other ways of sharing their stories.
 First up is Anna May Wong, an inspiration for one of the heroines in The Bohemians.
 If you’re curious, pop over to Instagram, where I’ll be dedicating the first Friday of every month to a phenomenal woman from history who inspires me.

 My office--primed and ready for the next book!

 With The Bohemians off to the printers, it was time for a serious deep cleaning of my office.
 Years ago I read that Isabel Allende, one of my favorite writers of all time, begins every book on the same day of the year.
 She lights a candle, says a prayer, and begins.
 I love this idea!
 Inspired by Allende, I set aside a morning to organize and box up all the notebooks and books that had seen me through The Bohemians.
 Now that the scene is set, a new story can begin!

 It’s a joy to reconnect with you, and I want to thank you again from the bottom of my heart for joining my writing journey.
 I’ll write again next month.
 In the meantime, I’d love to know more about what you’d like to hear about from me, so if you have ideas or suggestions please drop me a line at email@example.com.

-I'll immediately send you Wondrous Women of the 1920s, a guide to one of the most enchanting eras of all time.
-You’ll also get my exclusive newsletter on all things books and writing, plus a sneak peek into current projects, first access to new releases and upcoming events, and more!
+I'll immediately send you A Guide to Bohemian San Francisco, an introduction to one of the City's most enchanting eras.
+You’ll also get my (charming! occasional!) newsletter on all things books and writing, plus a sneak peek into current projects, first access to new releases and upcoming events, and more!